MasterSais/uvo/API.md

 ```js
 array(itemSpec?: Array<Validator<any>> | Validator<any>, error?: Error): Validator<Array<any>, Array<any>>
 ```
 Checks value to be an array.
+Type: semi validator, semi processor.
+If validation is successful, then converts value to proper type.

 ```js
 import * as v from 'uvo';